Government

 What they do:

 The Executive Branch carries out and enforces the laws passed by the legislative branch, conducts diplomacy with other nations and has overall responsibility for the governance of the state.
-The executive branch consists of departments, agencys and offices and is led by the president together with the vice president, who are elected by a ranked-choice vote every three years.
+The executive branch consists of departments, agencies, and offices, and is led by the president together with the vice president, who are elected by a ranked-choice vote every two years.

-The Judicial Branch is made of the Supreme Court.
+The Judicial Branch is made up of the Supreme Court.
 It determines the constitutionality of national and territorial state laws and interprets them.
-It rules on cases brought before it and reviews constitutional complaints.
-It currently is made-up of only the High Justice, who leds it, but the national Senate has the option to expand the number of justices on the court.
+It rules on cases brought before it and reviews constitutional complaints submitted by citizens.
+It currently is made up of only the High Justice, who leads it, but the National Senate has the option to expand the number of justices on the court.